 Allow your site to fall too far out of date and you are placing yourself in serious risk of falling victim to a hacker.
 This can be especially dangerous if you are processing payments or any other sort of customer information on your site.
-To learn more about what we can do to help, visit our website security page.

 It gets more complicated.

 For example; that plugin that works perfectly for use “x” has stopped working entirely after the last update… why?

 These problems arise because the third party plugins that are available to WordPress are just that… third party.
 WordPress cannot take the specifications of each of the thousands of available plugins into consideration when they create a new update.
 Often changes on the backend can leave your plugins defunct.

 If all of this sounds daunting to you, you’re not alone.
 While WordPress is easy enough to use that many are capable of creating their own site with it, hiring an experienced web developer to build and manage your website may be a wise decision.

 At Chroma, we’ve been developing and maintaining WordPress sites for our clients since 2013 and know the ins and outs of dealing with it.
 Contact Chroma today to learn more about WordPress, what we can do for you, and why choosing WordPress for your website may or may not be a wise decision.